 Sense8 (May 5): Season 2 opens with the Sensates on the run from Whispers (Terrence Mann) as they try to connect with each other—all while keeping the group safe.

-Anne (May 12): Based on Lucy Maud Montgomery's classic Anne of Green Gables series, Netflix presents another version of Anne Shirley, a plucky young orphan who transforms the lives of everyone in a small Canadian town.
+Anne (May 12): Based on Lucy Maud Montgomery's classic Anne of Green Gables series, Netflix presents a darker version of Anne Shirley, a young orphan who transforms the lives of everyone in a small Canadian town.

 Master of None (May 12): Aziz Ansari's Dev is back in New York after traveling abroad for awhile.